 When I was first getting involved in Scientology, in 1984, I was shown the Church’s tape to convince me that “evil SPs were out to destroy the Church”.

 Mike Rinder had posed as a “loyalist” to LRH who only wanted to rid the Church of David Miscavige in order to restore “true Scientology” once again.

-When Mike Rinder first emerged from the Church in 2009 on Marty Rathbun’s blog – both as Independents loyal to Scientology and to LRH, but not to David Miscavige, I was worried that this was yet another false flag operation.
-The words and actions of both men have shown that scenario so unlikely now that I have become convinced that they were not running another false flag operation for Scientology when they left the Church and began speaking out.
+When Mike Rinder first emerged from the Church in 2009 on Marty Rathbun’s blog – both men claiming to be ‘Independents’ loyal to Scientology and to LRH, but not to David Miscavige, I was worried that this was yet another false flag operation.
+The words and actions of both men have shown that scenario less likely now.

 But because Mike Rinder has never revealed a crime in 12 years of being out, despite running the Office of Special Affairs for 22 years for David Miscavige, I’m still not completely convinced that they were not running another false flag operation for Scientology when they left the Church and began ‘speaking out’.